 You want to ensure that the 3D models are true to scale.
 They should be accurate and provide documentation on the materials to be used and to clear up any potential misconceptions.
 The CAD models used for planning are not to be confused with the ones for architectural visualization.
 Architects design buildings down to the tiniest detail, stuffing them with kilometers of wiring, heating and everything else that makes skyscrapers, hospitals function.
 The 3D models used for visualization are downgraded to the facade and some key interior spaces.

 If you intend to 3D print a 3D model, make sure the mesh is watertight, and its vertices are non-manifold.
 Also, check the wall thickness for efficient use of material.
 You want a sturdy print, but don’t waste precious filament.

 Video games try to square the circle.
 Their ambition is a high degree of realism, but they also utilize real-time rendering.
 One way to achieve this goal is to lower the polygon count.
 So 3D modelers often remove parts and hide them from the player’s point of view.

 Visual-effects artists and graphic designers aim at a high degree of realism.
 But as their works are pre-rendered, they are in a very comfortable position.
 They can allow themselves a substantially higher polygon count.
 In CG-animation the quality of the bone structure is paramount.
 You want to configure the kinematics of your mesh without encountering any issues.

-License: The text of "Free 3D Models – 50 Best Download Sites & 3D Archives" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "Free 3D Models – Best Download Sites & 3D Archives of 2018" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.